GavinWB/GavinWB.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+<font color=red>I am looking for an opportunity (Assistant Professor/lecturer, Senior Researcher, Research Scientist).
+If you or someone you know has a position available, please contact me, and share the post.
+Thank you. </font>

 I am a researcher at Big Data Integration Research Center, National Institute of Information and Communications Technology [(NICT)](https://bdirc.nict.go.jp/en/), Tokyo, Japan.